-The Pajarito Environmental Education Center is operated by a Board of Directors, staff members, and a corps of devoted volunteers.
+The Pajarito Environmental Education Center is operated by a Board of Directors, staff members, and devoted volunteers.
+Learn more about the staff and board members below.
 To contact us, please use the e-mail addresses below or the Contact page.

 Director of Interpretation